 Unlike the aimpoint, the drift of the optical axis does not exhibit any particular trend.
 The optical axis position is derived from data obtained on annual raster scan observations of Ar Lac with the HRC-I. The HRC-I is the only detector for which the optical axis is directly measured.
-Figure 6 shows the scan data points taken in September 2012.
+Figure 7 shows the scan data points taken in September 2013.
 The five circles around each data point indicate the 50%, 60%, 70%, 80% and 90% encircled energies.
-For clarity, the circle radii are 5 times the actually encircled energy radii.
-The optical axis is determined by fitting the radii to 2-dimensional quadratic functions in detector coordinates.
-By definition, the optical axis is at the point where the quadratic function at its minimum.
-Figure 7 shows the optical axis derived from the above 2-D quadratic fit.
-Figure 8 shows all the optical axis positions so determined since launch.
+For clarity, the circle radii are 5 times the actual encircled energy radii.
+The optical axis is determined by fitting the radii to a 2-dimensional quadratic function in detector coordinates.
+By definition, the optical axis is at the point where the quadratic function is at its minimum.
+Figure 8 shows the optical axis derived from the above 2-D quadratic fit using the September 2013 data.
+Figure 9 shows all the optical axis positions so determined since the Chandra launch.
 It moves like a random walk but is relatively stable.
 Its movement is well within a 10" region.
+Since year 2003, the optical axis drift was only in a 5" region.